PlanetLab

 PlanetLab was a group of computers available as a testbed for computer networking and distributed systems research.
-It was established in 2002 by Prof. Larry L. Peterson and Prof. David Culler, and as of June 2010, it was composed of 1090 nodes at 507 sites worldwide.
+It was established in 2002 by Prof. Larry L. Peterson and Prof. David Culler, and by 2005 it had been deployed at 252 sites in 28 countries.
 Each research project had a "slice", or virtual machine access to a subset of the nodes.

 Accounts were limited to persons affiliated with corporations and universities that hosted PlanetLab nodes.
 However, a number of free, public services have been deployed on PlanetLab, including CoDeeN, the Coral Content Distribution Network, and Open DHT.
-Open DHT was taken down on 1 July 2009.

 PlanetLab was officially shut down in May 2020 but continues in Europe.